 A continuation of the novel called A Supplement to the Journey to the West (Xiyoubu, 西游补, 1640) takes place between chapters 61 and 62 of the original.
 In the story, the Monkey King wanders from one adventure to the next, using a magic tower of mirrors and a Jade doorway to travel to different points in time.
 In the Qin Dynasty (221–206 BCE), he disguises himself as Consort Yu in order to locate a magic weapon needed for his quest to India.
 During the Song Dynasty (960–1279), he serves in place of King Yama as the judge of Hell.
 After returning to the Tang Dynasty, he finds that his master Tripitaka has taken a wife and become a general charged with wiping out the physical manifestation of desire (desire being a major theme running through the novelette).
 Monkey goes on to take part in a great war between all the kingdoms of the world, during which time he faces one of his own sons in battle.
 In the end, he discovers an unforeseen danger that threatens Tripitaka’s life.

 Stories about Sun Wukong have enthralled people the world over for centuries.
 His adventures first became popular via oral folktale performances during the Song Dynasty.
 These eventually coalesced into the earliest known version of the novel, The Story of How Tripitaka of the Great Tang Procures the Scriptures (Da Tang Sanzang qujing shihua, 大唐三藏取經詩話), published during the 13th-century.
 Since the anonymous publishing of the complete novel in the 16th-century, Monkey has appeared in numerous paintings, poems, books, operatic stage plays, and films (both live action and animated).
 He was sometimes “channeled”, along with other martial spirits, by citizen soldiers of the anti-foreign Boxer Rebellion (1899-1901).
 There is also a monkey-based martial art named in his honor.
-It is interesting to note that there are some people in southern China and Taiwan that worship him as a patron deity.
+It is interesting to note that there are some people in southern China, Taiwan, Malaysia, and Singapore who worship him as a patron deity.
 Thus, Sun became so popular that he jumped from the pages of fiction to take his place on the family altar.

 Copies of The Story were discovered in Japan among a 17th-century catalog of books in the Kozanji Temple (高山寺, Ch: Gaoshan si).
 No copies are known to exist in China, which suggests this version came to the island many centuries ago.
-The complete novel came to Japan in the late 18th-century, where it was translated in bits and pieces over the course of some seventy years.
+The complete Ming edition of the novel came to Japan in the late 18th-century, where it was translated in bits and pieces over the course of some seventy years.
 However, Monkey did not become immensely popular until the first complete translation of the novel was published in four parts between 1806 and 1839.
 The last part was illustrated with woodblocks by Taito II (fl.
 1810-1853), a noted student of famous artist Hokusai (1760-1849).
 Other Japanese artists, such as Kubo Shunman (1757-1820) and Yoshitoshi (1839–1892) (fig. 2), produced beautiful full color woodblock prints of Sun.

 Like in China, Monkey has been adapted in all kinds of Japanese media.
 By far, his most famous adaptation is the manga and anime character Son Goku (孫悟空) (fig. 3) from the Dragon Ball (Jp:ドラゴンボール; Ch: Qi longzhu, 七龍珠) franchise (1984-present).
 Like Sun, Goku has a monkey tail, knows martial arts, fights with a magic staff, and rides on a cloud.
-His early adventures in Dragon Ball (manga: 1984-1995；anime: 1986-1989) see him traveling the world in search of seven wish-granting “dragon balls”, while also perfecting his fighting abilities and participating in a world martial arts tournament.
-Several of the supporting characters, such as Oolong (ウーロン), a lecherous anthropomorphic pig who can change his shape, a nod to the pig demon Zhu Bajie, were directly influenced by the novel.
-Dragon Ball Z (manga: 1988-1995；anime: 1989-1996), a continuation of the comic book and animated TV show, follows Goku as an adult and reveals that he is actually a humanoid alien sent as a child to destroy Earth.
+His early adventures in Dragon Ball (manga: 1984-1995; anime: 1986-1989) see him traveling the world in search of seven wish-granting “dragon balls”, while also perfecting his fighting abilities and participating in a world martial arts tournament.
+Several of the supporting characters, such as Oolong (ウーロン), a lecherous anthropomorphic pig who can change his shape, a nod to Zhu Bajie, were directly influenced by the novel.
+Dragon Ball Z (manga: 1988-1995; anime: 1989-1996), a continuation of the comic book and animated TV show, follows Goku as an adult and reveals that he is actually a humanoid alien sent as a child to destroy Earth.
 He arrived in a spherical spaceship that recalls the stone egg from which Sun Wukong was formed.
 But instead of destroying the planet, he becomes its stalwart protector and faces extraterrestrial menaces from beyond the stars.
 Goku’s adventures have continued in the sequels Dragon Ball GT (1996-1997), Dragon Ball Super (2015-2018), and Super Dragon Ball Heroes (2018-present).